Goldback: Legislation

-Local legislation

 The Goldback has not been adopted by any state government; it is privately issued and developed to be used at the local state level.

 In Utah, the Utah State Legislature made gold with a "polymer holder" or "coating" not subject to the state sales tax—specifically any metal that, "...has a gold, silver, or platinum metallic content of 50% or more, exclusive of any transparent polymer holder, coating, or encasement..."